Kanazawa Station: Station layout

-JR platforms
+IR Ishikawa Railway platforms

-JR Kanazawa Station is elevated above street level, featuring three island platforms with one cut-out platform (for Track 4) on the Up (Toyama) side of the middle island platform, serving seven tracks in total.
+IR Ishikawa Railway platforms are elevated above street level, featuring three island platforms with one cut-out platform (for Track 4) on the Up (Toyama) side of the middle island platform, serving seven tracks in total.
 A large roof covers the station building, in order to prevent train stoppages due to accumulated snow within the station.